Here’s a question: Why do we feel an overwhelming emotion that makes us act like a complete fool?

 Love can feel complicated and many factors contribute to “falling in love”.
 Things like physical chemistry, sexual attraction and shared interests may fuel that initial spark, but in my personal and professional experience, I have found that the key factor to both falling (and staying) in love is compatibility!

 Compatibility is an often misunderstood concept.
 Compatibility does not refer to physical attraction, chemistry or even similarity.
-It is the ease in which two people communicate and relate to each other.
+It is the ease with which two people communicate and relate to each other.
 I like to think of compatibility as to how two people’s energy or vibes combine and naturally flow.
 This ease of relating is the vital component of falling in love!

 Most of my clients are looking for partners who can understand them, validate their feelings and meet them at their level.
 Falling in love for these clients comes down to the relationship and connection feeling easy, natural and organic, hence they are searching for the ease of compatibility over anything else.